NexInfinite/hivenpy/README.md

 bot.login()
 ```
 Congratulations!
 You now have a self bot for hiven!

+# Examples
+You can see a list of all examples in the folder names [Examples](Examples).

 # Please note
 At the moment we don't have a pip package set up as it's not at that stage yet but you can still make